CAE Reading and Use of English Practice Test 12

 Part 5

 Exuberant (adj) — energetic and full of life.
-A particularly exuberant friend of mine decided to go around the world on a bicycle.
+A particularly exuberant friend of mine decided to go around the world on bicycle.

 Withstood(v, past) — past form of ‘withstand’: to be strong enough to resist or defend against something.
 It takes a really good boxer to withstand hundreds of blows for 12 rounds.